 Remember it is OK to share your concerns with others you trust and in doing so you may end up providing support to them too.

-We understand that this is a worrying time, and you may be feeling anxious about the safety of your child.
-Rest assured that the health, safety and wellbeing of our students is our top priority.
+We understand that this is a worrying time and you may be feeling anxious about the safety of your child.
+Rest assured, the health, safety and wellbeing of our students is our top priority.
 We are continuing to update our protocol as the situation evolves and have put robust measures in place to minimise the risk of contracting coronavirus in our residences.

 The mental wellbeing of our students is just as important to us as their physical wellbeing.
 We recognise that during this uncertain and challenging time, our students may be feeling anxious and stressed.
-We are signposting them to professional resources on wellbeing, in addition to sharing our own content and ideas on how they can stay positive, active and connected.
+We are supporting them with professional resources on wellbeing in addition to sharing our own content and ideas on how they can stay positive, active and connected.

-We will continue to ensure they have the information and support they need, and would appreciate your support in also encouraging them to follow the latest advice and guidance from the NHS and the UK government.
+We will continue to ensure they have the information and support they need and would appreciate your support in also encouraging them to follow the latest advice and guidance.

-We strongly advise travellers to confirm their flight status in advance of travel, to allow additional time for immigration and health screenings at airports and check the latest Foreign and Commonwealth Office entry requirements and updates for your destination.
+We strongly advise travellers to confirm their flight status in advance of travel, to allow additional time for immigration and health screenings at airports and check the latest requirements and updates for your destination.

-We have also a Flexible Booking Policy in place to support you during this time.
+We have also have Semester lets available alongside our Flexible Arrival Policy in place to support you during this time.

 Here’s how we can help:

-To find out more about our Flexible Booking Policy, please click below:
+To find out more about our Flexible Arrival Policy, please click below: